sbabcock23/hass-tryfi/README.md

 # Future Enhacements
 * Allow for the selection of the LED light color
 * Enable possibility of if pet not home and not with owner then trigger lost dog mode

+# Version History
+## 0.0.1
+* Initial Release with basic functionality including light on/off, device tracker, lock mode of dog and general stats